Life insurance regulations vary by state. Consult with a licensed insurance professional to understand requirements in your jurisdiction.

 Your boyfriend needs to provide written consent and sign the application.
 You can't take out a life insurance policy on him without his knowledge.
 Insurers enforce this consent requirement strictly to prevent fraudulent applications.

-Consent means your boyfriend signs the application, answers health questions, and completes a medical exam (if needed), depending on the policy type and coverage amount.
-The application covers his medical history, lifestyle habits and other risk factors that affect pricing.
+Consent requires your boyfriend to sign the application, answer health questions and complete a medical exam if the policy type and coverage amount require one.
+The application covers his medical history, lifestyle habits and risk factors that affect pricing.

 No-exam life insurance policies still require his signature and consent.
 The exam requirement is waived, not the consent requirement.
 He must authorize the coverage even when simplified underwriting replaces the medical exam with health questions or prescription history checks.